ciastron/cloudyrion_venv_JMN/progress.md

 - Research and design a first sketch of the network diagram with EKS systems (AWS service to manage containers).

 ## 10/05/2022
+GROUP
+- Meeting with @lsokoli to discuss the network diagram and basic concepts on K8s and containers.

 @ciastron

 - Followed the CloudGuru course about "AWS Security Concepts".
 It introduces to some services used in AWS such as Cloudtrial, GuardDuty, Inspector.
 - Followed the course about AWS EKS.
 EKS is an AWS service that manages containers using Kubernetes.
 - Start thinking about how to design the network diagram with the EKS instances.
+- Intro to kebernetes with lab, set up 3 servers: 1 control plane and 2 nodes/workers.

 @RuffyJK